Uttar Pradesh

-On 9 November 2000, a new state, Uttaranchal (now Uttarakhand), was created from Uttar Pradesh's northwestern Himalayan hill region.
+Uttar Pradesh was established in 1950 after India had become a republic.
+It is a successor to the United Provinces, established in 1935 by renaming the United Provinces of Agra and Oudh, in turn established in 1902 from the North-Western Provinces and the Oudh Province.
 The two major rivers of the state, the Ganges and its tributary Yamuna, meet at the Triveni Sangam in Prayagraj, a Hindu pilgrimage site.
 Other notable rivers are Gomti and Sarayu.
 Most of the state is covered by the Indo Gangetic plain which is intensely farmed.
 The forest cover in the state is 6.1 per cent of the state's geographical area, mainly in the northern Terai.
 The cultivable area is 82 per cent of the total geographical area, and the net area sown is 68.5 per cent of the cultivable area.

 Uttar Pradesh encompasses several distinct cultural regions, forming a continuum from Braj and Rohilkhand in the west to Bundelkhand and Awadh in the centre and Purvanchal in the east.
 Hindi is the official and most widely-spoken language, with Urdu as an additional official language.
 The region has been a major centre of political and cultural development throughout Indian history.
 It was the core area of several dominant Indian dynasties, including the Maurya, Gupta, Vardhana, Pala, Delhi Sultanate, and Mughal empires.
 During the British colonial period, the area contained several princely states, notably Rampur, Benares, and Ramgadi, and played a central role in the Indian independence movement, including the Indian Rebellion of 1857.

+Though long known for sugar production, the state's economy is now dominated by the services industry.
+The service sector comprises travel and tourism, hotel industry, real estate, insurance and financial consultancies.
+The economy of Uttar Pradesh is just the third-largest state economy in India, with ₹39.8 trillion in gross domestic product and a per capita GSDP of ₹152366 The High Court of the state is located in Prayagraj.
+The state plays an important role in national politics, sending 80 seats to the lower house Lok Sabha and 31 seats to the upper house Rajya Sabha.
 Uttar Pradesh is significant for several major world religions.
-It is home to many of Hinduism’s most important pilgrimage sites, including Varanasi, Mathura, Ayodhya, and Prayagraj.
+It is home to many of Hinduism's most important pilgrimage sites, including Varanasi, Mathura, Ayodhya, and Prayagraj.
 The state is also important to Buddhism; Gautama Buddha delivered his first sermon at Sarnath near Varanasi.
 Several sites in the state are associated with Jainism, and Uttar Pradesh has been an important centre of Islamic culture, architecture, and learning since the medieval period.
 The state contains three UNESCO World Heritage Sites.